soulhead1mg/fluent-plugin-fixfile/README.md

 ``symlink_path`` don't work at Windows enviroment.

-This plugin can output the file at fixed path like ``out_file.log`` for Windows enviroment.
+This plugin can output the file at fixed path like ``out_file.log`` for Windows enviroment..

 ## Installation